mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If you have discomfort at your incision sites or around the cuff ask your nurse for medication to relieve your pain.

 #### Taking Care of Your Catheter
 Taking good care of your catheter is important.
-You are responsible for caring for your catheter when you are away from the hospital or clinic. **Check meaning: While you are undergoing your outpatient stem cell transplant a nurse will assist you with your catheter care.**
+You are responsible for caring for your catheter when you are away from the hospital or clinic. **Check: While you are undergoing your outpatient stem cell transplant a nurse will assist you with your catheter care.**

 A nurse will teach you how to care for your catheter.
 You will learn how to change your dressing while ensuring that it remains free from germs; this is known as "sterile technique".
 Using sterile technique will minimize your risk for infection.
 Your caregiver will learn how to change your dressing with you.